Monthly Tech-Tip from Tony Hansen SignUp

 Wood Ash Glaze

-Common washed wood ash has a chemistry akin to a ceramic glaze, so it can comprise significant percentages in a recipe.
+Common washed wood ash can supply important ceramic oxides when melted, so it can comprise significant percentages in a recipe.
 Plus it can produce unique visual effects.

 Key phrases linking here: wood ash glazes, wood ash glaze, ash glazes, ash glaze - Learn more